 17) Hiking at Great Falls

 A Northern Virginia gem, this trail system is so fun and has plenty of options of varying difficulty.
 You’ll be rewarded with terrific views and fun hiking as you head along part of the C&O canal.
-It’s one of our favorite places to hike in Virginia!
+It’s one of the best places to hike in Virginia!
 I love that it has both very easy and quite strenuous parts, so it’s easy to satisfy any physical level.
 It’s one of our favorite things to do in Virginia with kids!

 16) Biking the Jackson River Scenic Trail